-6.2.1 | Understanding and Assessing the Risk
+6.2.1 Understanding and Assessing the Risk

-- There should be processes for identifying the risks and impacts resulting from operations and for understanding the likelihood and the degree of harm of those risks and impacts - Factors that will affect the likelihood of risk in terms of issues related to social responsibility include: - impacts (hazards) associated with the activity itself (social17, economic and environmental); - country context (culture, governance, security, rule of law); and - relationships connected to their activities (e.g., with business partners, suppliers, state agencies, other non-state actors) - The degree of harm is a factor of the scope and severity.
+- There should be processes for identifying the risks and impacts resulting from operations and for understanding the likelihood and the degree of harm of those risks and impacts - Factors that will affect the likelihood of risk in terms of issues related to social responsibility include: - impacts (hazards) associated with the activity itself (social, economic and environmental); - country context (culture, governance, security, rule of law); and - relationships connected to their activities (e.g., with business partners, suppliers, state agencies, other non-state actors) - The degree of harm is a factor of the scope and severity.
 Scope includes geographical extent of impact, duration of impact, numbers (people, animals) impacted.
-Severity relates to the consequences: seriousness of the injury or damage and ability to mitigate the injury or damage - Assessment of risks and impact must be made based on sound information, using rational analysis - For information to be sound it has to be: - material or relevant to the risks and issues being assessed; - credible, from a reliable source and, where possible, verified or at least verifiable; and - sufficient upon which to draw reasonable conclusions - Rational analysis involves assessing the likelihood of the risk and the severity of impact and consequences - If there are changes to the original circumstances upon which the assessment of risk and impact was made, or new information comes to light, then the risks should be re-evaluated
+Severity relates to the consequences: seriousness of the injury or foreseeability is reasonable anticipation that harm or injury would be a likely result of a certain act or an omitted act reasonable care is ordinary prudence and intelligence an average, rational person would take to prevent harm under particular circumstances damage and ability to mitigate the injury or damage

-17 Social Impacts include - health and safety, human rights (e.g., labour rights, indigenous peoples, land management)
+&lt;sup>18 Social Impacts include - health and safety, human rights (e.g., labour rights, indigenous peoples, land management)